The Fountain of Youth (Cranach)

-The Fountain of Youth is an oil on canvas painting by Lucas Cranach the Elder from the year 1546.
+The Fountain of Youth is an oil-on-panel painting executed in 1546 by the German artist Lucas Cranach the Elder.

 Description

 The image is an oil painting on a lime wood board, executed in landscape format with the dimensions 186.1 x 120.6 centimeters.
 It shows on the bottom center, a winged serpent in flight from Cranach's workshop and the year 1546.

 It shows a fountain where older women but not men bathe, are rejuvenated and finally indulge in music, dance and good food.
 Cranach presents in this fairy tale image, in many details the real bathing culture of the Middle Ages, that based on the belief that certain baths might heal and rejuvenate.
 Sensual pleasures belonged to the bathroom now.
 The picture belonged to the inventory of the former Prussian royal palaces, and now hangs in the Gemäldegalerie museum in Berlin.

 Analysis

 The background depicts a fantastic rocky landscape with unreal perspectives and proportions.
 A miniature castle on a rock can be seen on the far left, leaning over a cliff.
 In the center background a medieval city view is painted with a stone arch bridge over a river, which leads to the town.
 On the right a mighty mountain range is surrounded with lush fields and fruit trees.
 The barren rock on the left half symbolizes the arduous age of women, whilst the dense green forest on the right acts as a metaphor for youth.
 The basin, which covers the center foreground, is shown from a high point of view and is depicted as a square, surrounded by steps leading into the basin.
 The column-shaped fountain in the middle of the pool is crowned with the figures of Venus and Cupid, suggesting that the bath serves the force of love.